Kerbside has a new booking system.

 Book your kerbside collection!

-Check the drop down below for your zone.
+Check the drop down above for your zone.

 Cancelling a booking

 If you need to cancel a kerbside collection booking, login to your account using the Bookable link above and select the ‘cancel’ option no later than two (2) days before your collection date.

 If cancellation is not received within this time, it will be counted as a collection for your property.

 How much waste can I place out for collection?